Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Deterministic solution for bulge and dip shape near a sharp boundary

-\textbf{The shape of a moving bulge,~$\bm{f^*}\ne\frac{1}{2}$}\\ We now relax the assumption that~$f^*=\frac{1}{2}$ and derive the asymptotic shape of a moving bulge.
+We now relax the assumption that~$f^*=\frac{1}{2}$ and derive the asymptotic shape of a moving bulge.
 The calculation largely proceeds through the same steps as before starting with the following equation for~$h(t,x)$:

 The change of variables from~$h$ to~$u$ according Eq.~(\ref{u}) results in

 The next step is to shift into a reference frame moving with velocity~$v_{\parallel}$ by defining a new spatial variable~$\mathfrak{z}=x-v_{\parallel}t$.
 In terms of~$\mathfrak{z}$, the equation for~$u$ takes the following form